In order to promote a model of economic growth that is more respectful of the envrionment, BNP...

 Supporting the Group’s digital transformation

-In response to major economic and technological changes and with the aim to become the benchmark bank in Europe, BNP Paribas launched a transformation plan for 2020 to improve customer journeys, develop new work methods, and bring innovation into the heart of its business lines.
-To do this, BNP Paribas joined forces with Plug and Play to start a FinTech and InsurTech programme dedicated to the bank’s core business and corporate functions.
+In response to major economic and technological changes and with the aim to become the benchmark bank in Europe, BNP Paribas launched a transformation plan to improve customer journeys, develop new work methods, and bring innovation into the heart of its business lines.
+To do this, in 2017, BNP Paribas joined forces with Plug and Play to start a FinTech and InsurTech programme dedicated to the bank’s core business and corporate functions.

 Through this approach based on co-innovation, the Group can: